fmaylinch/mongodb-utils/shell-extensions/README.md

 ## Query expansions

 The query `q` of the functions indicated before are expanded when some known object types or patterns are found.
-For now, they just detect that `q` is a string that looks like an `ObjectId`:
+For now, they just detect that `q` is an `ObjectId` or a string that looks like an `ObjectId`:

 ```js
 db.col.set("5e07ce013dca4d04ea3f6552", {text:"hello"})